Best mini amps 2026: tiny amps for powerful tones

 Reasons to avoid

-❌ Avoid if you need lots of different sounds: With only a single EQ knob and two channels, there are other mini amps on this list that offer a lot more tones.
+❌ Avoid if you need lots of different sounds: With only a single EQ knob, one effect and two channels, there aren’t many bells and whistles with this one.

 There’s an argument that when it comes to modern mini amps, the Blackstar Fly is the king.
 It’s certainly one of the first that took the mini amp seriously, creating an amplifier that was supremely compact but delivered genuinely impressive tones.
-The Fly 3 Charge sits at the top of the Fly range, with a major upgrade coming in the form of an integrated rechargeable battery, giving up to 18 hours of playing time, plus Bluetooth integration.
+Blackstar hasn’t forgotten about bassists either, as this legacy series includes the Fly 3 Bass, the best option for low-end warriors.

-The Fly 3 Charge is reassuringly solid and you can find plenty of the original 2014 versions kicking about now, over ten years later.
-It’s an amp that lasts.
-It’s also an amp that can be upgraded with the Fly 103 extension cabinet available to double your wattage (to 6W) and give you a stereo speaker set for music.
+Lastly, this is an amp that can be upgraded with the Fly 103 extension cabinet available to double your wattage (to 6W) and give you a stereo speaker set for music.
 For beginners, in particular, this is an amp that is perfect to start with, but it will also inevitably remain in your collection for years to come.

 Specifications